 During the preparation of the 2001 Plan, Vandenberg Air Force Base (VAFB) requested that the APCD include a General Conformity growth allowance into the 2001 Plan to account for an Airborne Laser (ABL) Mission that may potentially come to VAFB.
 On November 15, 2001, the APCD Board of Directors approved this request, with the condition that a portion of the emissions from the ABL Mission be offset by withdrawing Emission Reduction Credits (ERC's) from the VAFB Source Register.
 The VAFB growth allowance was also included into the Emission Forecasting chapter in the 2004 and 2007 Clean Air Plans.
 Since then, VAFB has learned that the ABL will not be coming to their base but they envision an unmanned aerial vehicle (UAV) program coming to there in the future.
 Although General Conformity is not directly applicable to this 2010 Plan since Santa Barbara County is in attainment for the federal 8-hour ozone standard, projected emissions from a possible UAV program coming to VAFB in the future are presented in this Plan at the request of VAFB.
-Table 6-2 shows the emissions from the UAV program estimated by VAFB, and the ERC's required from VAFB required to offset this UAV program.
+Table 6-2 shows the emissions from the UAV program.
 The remaining emissions from this program are included as line items in Table 6-3.